Robust Training for Conversational Question Answering Models with Reinforced Reformulation Generation: Reformulation Generator

 \myparagraph{Basic setup} The reformulation generator (RG) is implemented by fine-tuning a pre-trained LLM for sequence generation (BART~\cite{lewis2020bart} in our case).
 BART is especially effective when information is both copied from the input plus perturbed with noise, to generate the output autoregressively~\cite{lewis2020bart}: this is exactly the setup in this work.
 The concatenation of the conversation history $\langle Q_1 A_1 \ldots Q_{t-1} A_{t-1}\rangle$, the current question $Q_t$, and a special reformulation category tag (\phrase{rc1}, \phrase{rc2}, ...\phrase{rc15}) constitute the input, and the category-specific reformulation is the output.

 \myparagraph{Noisy data for fine-tuning} We generate fine-tuning data for the BART model through \textit{distant supervision}.
 This is a noisy process, but the alternative of strong supervision would entail the use of human-generated reformulations.
 This would be expensive to obtain at scale (benchmarks like \textsc{ConvRef}~\cite{kaiser2021reinforcement} contain a relatively small number of unique reformulations, and lack category labels).
-Further, given a conversational question, an average crowdworker is not likely to be be able to come up with several diverse and distinct reformulations for each category.
-Specifically, we adopt the following strategy.
-Given a question, we run the recently proposed \textsc{Clocq} API~\cite{christmann2022beyond} to obtain mentions and disambiguations of entities and predicates.
-Types are also essentially entities and hence detected in this step: one can detect whether an entity is a KG type by searching the KG for a fact where this entity is an object and the predicate indicates a type relationship (\struct{instance of} in Wikidata).
-We look up KG types of disambiguated question and answer entities to decide if the detected type mentions correspond to question entity types or expected answer types.
+Further, given a conversational question, an average crowdworker is not likely to be able to come up with several diverse and distinct reformulations for each category.